 Tabitha (pronounced tab-eye-tha) Holton was the daughter of a Methodist minister and graduate of Greensboro Academy in 1878.
 After graduation, Ms. Holton petitioned the Supreme Court of North Carolina to be allowed to sit for the state bar examination.
 The Court required Tabitha to return the following day with legal counsel to argue for her right to take the test.
 The Court deliberated for 10 minutes before allowing her to take the bar examination, which she passed.
 The Court then presented Tabitha the law license now gifted to the Supreme Court.

 The Supreme Court History Room, located in the Law and Justice Building in Raleigh, is a repository of precious artifacts related to the court system and legal history of North Carolina.
-Tabitha Holton’s law license will complement the collection of portraits of North Carolina’s chief justices (displayed in the courtroom), historic books and furniture dating back to the Court’s founding, and a sizable portion of former Associate Justice of the Supreme Court of the United States James Iredell’s personal law library.
-Many of the items are on display to visitors and school groups touring the Supreme Court.
+Once it undergoes historical preservation measures, Tabitha Holton’s law license will complement the collection of portraits of North Carolina’s chief justices (displayed in the courtroom), historic books and furniture dating back to the Court’s founding, and a sizable portion of former Associate Justice of the Supreme Court of the United States James Iredell’s personal law library.
+Many of the items are currently on display to visitors and school groups touring the Supreme Court, and Ms. Holton's law license will be added to the public collection on a future date.
 To schedule a tour and see these important artifacts firsthand, please contact the Supreme Court Clerk’s Office or the Judicial Branch Speakers Bureau.